wooramkang/Face-recogntion-with-modified-FaceNet-V.research/README.md

-future works(those stuff will be added in wooramkang's git)
+C. future works(those stuff will be added in wooramkang's git)

 1. preprocessing with AEs